 First the Great Financial Crisis of 2008-2009, and now the Global COVID-19 Pandemic, have highlighted and exacerbated forces in America and abroad that may fracture the current international order.
 The increasing popularity of populism and economic nationalism, spurred by the two crises, are a challenge to the trend toward greater global economic and political integration that had previously prevailed.

 Two quite clear views have emerged in many of the world’s countries.
-On one side are those who favor continued globalization, international integration, multilateralism, and political cooperation; on the other side are those who favor nationalist economic policies, unilateralism or bilateralism, and a retreat from international integration.
+On one side are those who favor a continuation of globalization in some form, international integration, multilateralism, and political cooperation; on the other side are those who favor nationalist economic policies, unilateralism or bilateralism, and a retreat from international integration.
 The 2020 election in the United States represents a watershed in the battle to determine the future world order.

 What came before